Comptroller weighs examination of health ministry over measles outbreak

-The Ministry of Health is facing intense criticism for their “ineffective” efforts in containing the outbreak.
+The Ministry of Health is facing intense criticism for their "ineffective" efforts into containing the outbreak of the measles virus.